LuigiGalluccio/EEG_based_emotion_recognition_using_RGNN/README.md

 # Regularized Graph Neural Network
 The **RGNN** is a particular type of Graph Neural Network architecture that uses dropout technique to reduce overfitting and increase the stability of the model in the training phase.

+## Dataset SEED-IV
+The model has been trained using public dataset SEED-IV.
+In particular we used two features:
+* Differencial entropy
+* Power spectral density
+*
 ## Modules versions
 * tensorboard == 2.13.0
 * tensorflow == 2.13.0